-Your contract with your short-term insurer is automatically renewed, but for most consumers it simply ‘ticks over’ without having scrutinised it to check that you’re neither over-or under-insured.
-This is all well and good, until disaster strikes.
+Every year, your contract with your short-term insurance company is automatically renewed.
+More often than not, your insurance contract simply ‘ticks over’ without your having scrutinised it to check that you’re neither over-or under-insured.

-The ombudsman for short-term insurance, Deanne Woods, repeatedly encourages consumers to review their insurance policies every year.
-At Santam, we recommend ‘spring cleaning’ your insurance policy may even help you save some money in the long run.
+The ombudsman for short-term insurance, Dennis Jooste, repeatedly warns consumers to review their insurance policies every year.
+At Santam, we think ‘spring cleaning’ your insurance policy may even help you save some money in the long run.

-- Adjust the amount you’re insured for: The main reason for reviewing your policy is to make sure that you are insured for the right amount – this is what insurers call the ‘sum insured or limit of indemnity’.
+The main reason for reviewing your policy is to make sure that you are insured for the right amount – this is what insurers call the ‘sum insured or limit of indemnity ’.
 Over the course of the past year, you may have bought a brand new bicycle and a couple of other items, all of which means you will have needed to adjust the contents of your home insurance cover.

-- The structure of your home: If you’ve enhanced the value of your home by replacing your roof, redoing your kitchen or improved your home by installing a swimming pool, you need to increase the amount your house is insured for too.
-Your house (its structure) and your belongings (the contents of your home) must be insured at their replacement value – that is, what it will cost you, at the time of a claim, to replace/rebuild the building (your home) or belongings with similar, new structures or items.
+If you’ve enhanced the value of your home by replacing your roof or redoing your kitchen you need to increase the amount your house is insured for too.
+Your house (its structure) and your belongings (the contents of your home) must be insured at their replacement value – that is, what it will cost you, at the time of a claim, to replace the building (your home) or belongings with similar, new structures or items.

-- Your car: Your car should be insured at a ‘reasonable market value’.
+Your car should be insured at a “reasonable market value”.
 Reasonable market value is the retail value, which is what a dealer would sell it for, considering its age, the mileage, the condition of the car and any extras.
-If you’re wondering what your car is worth, you are requested to contact your broker or Santam directly (should you not have a broker) to work out the reasonable market value of your car with a car calculator provided by Santam.
+If you’re wondering what your car is worth, Santam has put together a car calculator to help you work out the reasonable market value of your car.

 Reasons to insure with Santam